Quantcast

 Now was the time to rummage through the tiny version of a chest of drawers where we store all the tiny weeny junk – like – buttons, sparkly stars, beads etc.

-The decorating was their favourite part.
+The decorating was their favorite part.

 Finally, Pari wanted to write some letters to Santa so she could fold them and place under the tree for Santa to read.
 She wants to write many more until Christmas.
 Kids and their innocent wishes!